SamuelKuld/LoggerThing/README.md

 # LoggerThing
-Just a small Logger that I made in a few minutes.
-Trying to get second opinions for code disciplines.
+Just a logger that I am adding to occasionally to get opinions of my code.

 I am mostly working on this as leisure, but also in testing of different code attitudes and disciplines.
 I am trying to decide what the best form of practice is.